ludvikkristoffersen/lock-and-key/README.md

 Lock&Key is a self-hosted, self-managed, open-source password manager.
 It provides everything you need to store and manage your accounts securely!

 Lock&Key is built using Python as its main language with MySQL integrated to help store and manage password entries, it's self-hosted and open-source meaning you as the consumer have full control over everything.
-The master password for each user is used to encrypt and decrypt all user data with strong encryption to provide secure storage
+The master password for each user is used to encrypt and decrypt all user data with strong encryption to provide secure storage.
 ## Features
 - **Adding account entries**: Create new or add existing account entries.
 - **Updating account entries**: Modify account entries with new information.